 Motion: Comm.
-Swart to pay the office of Joseph F. Eaton, CPA the sum of \$5,200 per year for the use of office newspaper.
+Swart to pay the office of Joseph F. Eaton, CPA the sum of \$6,000 per year for the use of office space newspaper.

 Motion: Comm.
-Moseman to publish the Freedom of Information Law Public Notice one time in the official
+Swart to publish the Freedom of Information Law Public Notice one time in the official as to which apparatus.
+He will make sure mutual aid is set up if necessary.

 Motion: Comm.
-Orneck to join the various firematic associations for the year to which apparatus.
-He will make sure mutual aid is set up if necessary.
+Swart to join the various associations for the year